vitalyros/diceformula/README.md

 e.g. `10 * (20 - 4)` would simply return 160
 - If the right side of a multiplication operator calls for a dice roll: The operator means repeat X times operation.
-The left side of a multiplication operator would be executed multiple times and the results would be accumulated into an array of integers. e.g. `10 * (d6 + 5)` would return an array of size 10 and each of the elements would be results of `d6 + 5` expression executions
+The left side of a multiplication operator would be executed multiple times and the results would be accumulated into an array of integers. e.g. `10 * (d6 + 5)` would return an array of size 10 and each of the elements would be a result of `d6 + 5` expression execution

-The left side of a multiplication operator must be an integer, and the right side may be a complex expression. e.g. expressions `50 * (d4 + 5)` and `50 * (10 + 5)` are ok but
+The left side of a multiplication operator must be an integer, the right side may be a complex expression. e.g. expressions `50 * (d4 + 5)` and `50 * (10 + 5)` are ok but
 expressions `(d4 + 5) * 50` or `(10 + 5) * 50` are not ok.

-It is ok to miss the asterisk `*` sign if the left side is a dice roll or a braced expression. e.g. `10d4` or `10(d4+5)` are valid expressions that include repeat 10 times operation and `10(4*5)` is a valid expression that includes arithmetic multiplication by 10.
+When defining a multiplication or repeat operation it is ok to miss an asterisk `*` if the left side is a dice roll or a braced expression. e.g. `10d4` or `10(d4+5)` are valid expressions that include repeat 10 times operation and `10(4+5)` is a valid expression that includes arithmetic multiplication by 10.

-During runtime the language operates with two data types.
-- integer
-- array of integers

-Either of those types may be a result of an execution.

 Simple arithmetic operations can't be performed on the array of integers. e.g. `20d4 + 10` is not ok because `20d4` is a repeat operation that will return an array of 20 values and you can't add an integer to that.